Chapel Hill – Chauncy Hall School: Main campus facilities

 Beaver Gymnasium & Machen Center: Built in 1981 in honor of Claude F. Machen '27.
 Today it houses the gym, workout room, and nurse's office.

 Barn & Theater: Houses arts spaces including the theater, digital arts lab, makerspace studio, photography dark room, pottery studio, and dance/yoga studio.
 On Wednesday, August 29, Chapel Hill – Chauncy Hall School broke ground on their $5.5 million for their historic building, the visual and performing arts, the Barn renovation.
 The School added 9000 sqft, including a new theater, new music classroom space, expanded state-of-the-art studio spaces, and a glass atrium gallery, creating a 22000 sqft center for the arts.
 The Barn was renovated in the fall of 2019.

 Co-curricular activities

 Students are required to participate in the afternoon co-curricular program each trimester.
-Two activities each year must be interscholastic sports or team activities.
-A list of offerings are listed below: